May week: noon, 15 June 2018 – 22 June 2018

 - Requests for Garden Parties should be made using RMS.
 Your request will then be considered by the Senior Tutor, Dr Tucker, who may ask to meet with you before the booking is approved (or may be refused).
 Stewards should be named for every 10 people present.

-- Whoever books a garden party must be present for the duration of the event and shares responsibility for the good conduct of the party with the stewards.
+- Whoever books a garden party must be present for the duration of the event and accepts responsibility for the good conduct of the party along with the named stewards.

 - When you have approval from the Senior Tutor you must be discuss and agree any catering arrangements with the Catering Manager, Nina Rhodes (firstname.lastname@example.org) at least two weeks in advance.
 Organisers should note the alcohol serving guidelines (see Catering below).